-Our success depends on key members of our management and our ability to attract and retain experienced technical and other professional personnel
+Our success depends on key members of our management and our ability to attract and retain experienced technical and other professional personnel additional experienced personnel, our ability to compete could be adversely affected.
+Also, the loss of experienced personnel could lead to a loss of technical expertise.

 Our success is highly dependent on our management personnel, none of which is currently subject to an employment contract.
 The loss of one or more of these individuals could have a material adverse effect on our business.
 Furthermore, competition for experienced technical and other professional personnel is intense.
-If we cannot retain our current personnel or attract additional experienced personnel, our ability to compete could be adversely affected.
+If we cannot retain our current personnel or attract